Actor features in play about growing up with Down syndrome

 With Lily and Nathan, award-winning actor Trudy Pearson takes on the role of Mattie’s mother.
 Michiel van Echten will co-direct and feature as one of Lily’s “imaginary” friends, along with Mycah Keall who is in her final year of a Performing Arts degree at Te Auaha in Wellington.
 Professional designers Ian Harman and Natala Gwiazdzinski have also come on board.

 The show will be fully accessible to Manawatu’s disability community, the first of its kind in the region.
 There will be a relaxed performance on Friday 28 February for those who will benefit from a more relaxed performance environment, including people with an Autism Spectrum Condition, sensory and communication disorders or a learning difficulty.
 There will be a fully accessible performance with audio description and sign interpretation on Sunday 1 March for those who are Blind or low vision, or Deaf or hard of hearing.
 “Theatre is for everyone,” Nathan reminds us.
-“I hope Up Down Girl inspires venues and producers to make a conscious effort to include people with mixed abilities, on stage and off.”
+“I hope Up Down Girl inspires venues and producers to make a conscious effort to include people of all abilities, on stage and off.”

 Up Down Girl plays on 28 and 29 February at 6:30pm, and 1 March at 4pm, at The Globe Theatre, 312 Main Street, Palmerston North.
 For more information and to book, visit globetheatre.co.nz.
 People with accessibility requirements should contact The Globe Theatre directly.